Welcome to Year 3

 - Times Tables Rockstars (10 minutes) 3 x per week.

 - One Mathletics task per week.

 - Spring Geography: Local area research project

 We will be giving the children their login details (stuck in the front of their reading records) and training them how to use these programmes in our Computing sessions at the start of the Autumn term.

 Wallace Fields promotes reading for pleasure and understanding.
 We ask that children bring in a book from home to read in class, however we do also have a fantastic book corner in each classroom, should your child want something different to read.
 At Key Stage 2, a child needs to read the word correctly and build their understanding of the meaning and the context in which it is used.
 We will be teaching the children how to select appropriate books for them by regular visits to the library.
 We teach Guided Comprehension to develop the children’s inference skills and enhance their understanding of different texts.

 Year 3 Reading Workshop documents

 We ask children to read at least three times per week.
 Children are given a reading diary to record any reading that is done at home in front of an adult.
 We encourage reading at home and ask that you date and sign each entry.
-We will give 1 house point for reading 3 times per week and two extra housepoints for additional reading.
+We will give 1 house point for reading 3 times per week and up to two extra housepoints for additional reading.